The usual jaunty fun from Moo

 I too did not understand OPTIC or the definition of PEA GREEN.

-That aside mostly went quickly until the NW corner, where I struggled.
+That aside, it went quickly until the NW corner, where I struggled.
 It took ages for me to see CATNAP, held up by a reversal and neither I nor my dictionary knowing it as a single word.
 I could not solve PERP and another couple of hours staring would not have helped me with this unknown word.
 There were also a couple of pretty remote cryptic clues.
 In particular I do not think TURMERIC can fairly be called a cook’s assistant

 Thanks Moo and Cineraria